 Child Custody vs. Child Visitation: How They Differ

-Child custody, or “conservatorship” as it is referred to in Texas, is a role reserved for one of the parents going through a divorce.
-This can be determined in one of two ways — you reach an agreement together on what is acceptable and you have a judge sign off on it; or, you leave it in the hands of the court to decide.
+Child custody, or as Texas calls it, “conservatorship,” is a role reserved for one parent going through a divorce.
+This can be determined in one of two ways: either an agreement is made together on what is acceptable and a judge signs off on it, or you can leave it in the hands of the court to decide.

-The latter option is the most common, and it also creates the most potential for conflict.
-This especially is true when each parent has a heavy desire to be the child’s conservator.
-Whoever is named the conservator will hold the primary day-to-day responsibilities of providing for the child’s emotional and physical needs.
-However, that doesn’t mean he or she is on their own.
+While the latter is the most common option, it also creates the most potential for conflict—this especially is true when each parent has a heavy desire to be the child’s conservator.
+Whoever is named the conservator will hold the primary day-to-day responsibilities of providing the child’s emotional and physical needs; however, that doesn’t mean they will be on their own.

 The Other Parent

-The other parent will typically be obligated to pay child support (about 25 percent of their post-divorce net income for one child).
-They also have some degree of parental decision-making rights, though this varies depending on the extent of the custodial arrangement.
+The other parent will typically have an obligation to pay child support (which is about 25% of their post-divorce net income for one child).
+They will also have some degree of parental decision-making rights, though this varies depending on the extent of the custodial arrangement.

 If you are not the custodial parent, you will likely receive visitation rights.
-Those rights are judged on a case-by-case basis depending on the living arrangements involved.
-Obviously, if you move to another state, it will affect the amount of time you get to spend with your child.
-But it won’t cut you off from the child altogether.
+Those rights are judged on a case-by-case basis, depending on the living arrangements factored in with the case.
+For example, if you move to another state, it will affect the amount of time you get to spend with your child; however, it won’t cut you off from the child altogether.

-Most responsible parents still receive opportunities to spend one-on-one time with their child.
-Example: summers and holidays or every other weekend.
-But again, this all depends on the parent’s willingness to be involved and their record of personal responsibility (i.e., no criminal activity or history of impaired behaviors).
+Most responsible parents still receive opportunities to spend one-on-one time with their child—such as summers and holidays, or every other weekend—but again, this all depends on the parent’s willingness to be involved, and their record of personal responsibility (i.e., no criminal activity or history of impaired behaviors).

-At Davis, Ermis & Roberts, PC, our mission is to help you understand your rights from every angle and work toward the outcome best-suited for your situation and for the well-being of your child.
-We also are happy to work with grandparents to understand their rights regarding visitation and custody.
+At Davis, Ermis & Roberts, PC, our mission is to help you understand your rights from every angle and to work toward the outcome best suited for your situation, and for the well-being of your child.
+We are also happy to work with grandparents, and to understand their rights regarding visitation and custody.

 WHAT’S BEST FOR your Child?

-At the end of the day, we want to be your partner in determining the best interests of your child from both a custodial and visitation perspective.
-Most would agree their children are the most important people in their world.
-They keep one motivated to live a good life, even if the decision regarding child custody and visitation doesn’t seem fair.
+At the end of the day, we want to be your partner in determining the best interests of your child, from both the custodial and visitation perspectives.
+Most would agree that their children are the most important people in their world.
+They keep parents motivated to live a good life, even if the decision regarding child custody and visitation doesn’t seem fair.

 You want to do right by them, and that means keeping their best interests at the forefront through every step of the process.
-At Davis, Ermis & Roberts, P.C., we’ve been helping parents do just that for many years.
+Davis, Ermis & Roberts, P.C. has been helping parents do just that for many years.
 Contact us today for help with your custody or visitation dispute.